With almost everything going up in cost, it’s more important than ever for businesses to find ways to reduce spending.

 Subscriptions to SaaS (Software as a Service) applications have increased across companies of all sizes.

-Certain cross-functional apps such as Google Workspace, Office 365, Zoom, and Slack have 100% user adoption rates.
+Certain cross-functional apps such as Google Workspace, Microsoft 365, Zoom, and Slack have 100% user adoption rates.

 Keep a list of all known SaaS subscriptions in a master spreadsheet.
 Then, periodically review the list and decide if there should be a reduction in license count for specific apps — or if some subscriptions should be terminated.